Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/automate-event-driven-retention.md

 The explosion of content in organizations and how it can become ROT (redundant, obsolete, trivial) is serious business.
 To continue to meet legal, business, and regulatory compliance challenges, organizations must be able to keep and protect important information and quickly find what’s relevant.
 Retaining only important, pertinent information is key to an organization's success.

 To help meet this need, organizations can take advantage of retention solutions in the Office 365 Security & Compliance Center.
-Retention can be triggered by using [retention labels](labels.md).
+Retention can be triggered by using [retention labels](retention.md#retention-labels).
 A retention label has the option to [base the retention period on a specific event](event-driven-retention.md).
 Typically, the retention period is based on a known date, such as the creation date or last modified date for the content.
 However, organizations also have requirements to dispose of content based on the occurrence of an event, such as seven years after an employee leaves an organization.

 To ensure compliant disposal of content, it's imperative to know when an event takes place.
 With the volume of content increasing rapidly, it's becoming challenging to retain and dispose content in a timely and compliant manner.

 Event-based retention solves this problem.
-This topic explains how to set up your business process flows to automate retention through events by using the Microsoft 365 REST API.
+This article explains how to set up your business process flows to automate retention through events by using the Microsoft 365 REST API.

 ## <a name="about-event-based-retention"></a>Acerca de la retención basada en eventos